While the women in CFUW Markham Unionville have many opportunities for fun and friendship, we sometimes ask –

 - Each member in our club donates $20 toward our Education Fund.
 To build the fund further, the club runs raffles at our Christmas party and year end banquet, holds monthly book sales and hosts events where, for a modest entrance fee, the public can join us to hear dynamic speakers.

-- Through Education Fund monies we sponsor young women in Guatemala for their their final year of schooling and in the spring of each year, we award bursaries and scholarships to women in our local community who are in need or at risk.
-The bursaries are to help defray costs associated with post secondary education.
+- Through Education Fund monies we sponsor education of girls, women, and persons who identify as girls and women for their final year of schooling in Guatemala.
+We award bursaries to women in York Region and at the University of Toronto to those who are in need or at risk.
+The bursaries help defray costs associated with post secondary education.

 - Through the Issues and Advocacy Committee, we help to shape policies and Resolutions formulated by our national organization, The Canadian Federation of University Women.
 This umbrella organization advocates on the basis of resolutions which are vetted and voted on by over 100 clubs like ours across Canada.
 We also take action on issues concerning the environment, health, equality and social justice.